This fried tofu recipe is a delicious and complete protein source to add to salads, bowls, curries, and wraps.

 Tofu

-Pick a firm tofu or extra-firm tofu for this recipe.
+Use firm tofu or extra-firm tofu.

 Cornstarch

-You CANNOT substitute all purpose flour for cornstarch.
+You can’t substitute all-purpose flour for cornstarch.

 Salt